Libera-Chat/libera-chat.github.io/privacy.md

 connect to the network, or delete your account.
 Whichever comes last.

-Data collected for the purposes of recording and mitigating abuse may be kept for up to 365 days after the abuse occured, or the mitigation ended, whichever comes last.
+Data collected for the purposes of recording and mitigating abuse may be kept for up to 365 days after the abuse occurred, or the mitigation ended, whichever comes last.
 The following information is covered by this policy:

 - network bans (target, setter, reason, duration, timestamp, known aliases)